enkimute/ganja.js/README.md

 This example uses projective 2D. (degenerate signature R*2,0,1).
 (Dual .. i.e. points are higher grade than lines).
 (Ganja.js can handle degenerate metrics).
 Points are constructed by adding in E0, and the join is the dual of the wedge of the duals. (meet is just wedge).
-We construct two lines from points and find their intersection point, angles and distances.
+We construct lines from points and find their intersection points, angles, distances and more.

 We've also used a custom ordering of the basis blades, and used **e<sub>20</sub>** instead of the default **e<sub>02</sub>**.
-This matches the convention of Charles Gunn (refer to his thesis for more information on projective geometric algebra).
+This matches the convention of Charles Gunn (refer to his publications for more information on projective geometric algebra).

 We start by creating an R<sub>2,0,1</sub> Clifford Algebra with given basis names.
+(Ganja.js will handle duality and inner product correctly even for degenerate metrics.)

 ```javascript
 var P2 = Algebra({metric:[0,1,1],basis:['1','e0','e1','e2','e12','e20','e01','e012']});